fronkt/pxrd-diff/paper/paper.md

 This study uses no human subjects, animal subjects, or sensitive data.
 The MP-20 dataset is composed entirely of publicly available crystal structures from the Materials Project.

-## AI Disclosure Statement

-The author used Anthropic's Claude (Sonnet 4.6 and Opus 4.7) for code drafting, debugging assistance, ablation orchestration, and writing assistance during paper preparation.
-All experimental designs, scientific claims, code architecture, and final paper text were reviewed and approved by the author.
-No AI-generated text was published without human verification of every claim against the underlying data and code.

 ---

 ## References